whaaswijk/libmajesty/README.md

-# libmajesty
+# Majesty
-Library for Logic Synthesis and Optimization
+A Logic Synthesis and Optimization package

 ## Installation